Struggling to build your organization's ability to work with data? Use our hands-on learning program to kickstart your data culture.

 Telling Your Story

 Telling your story is where the rubber hits the road.
 Numbers alone are not enough to make your case or move people to action.
 You have to give your data some context, and stitch it together into a narrative so that people can understand it.
 Sketch a story with WordCounter to practice communicating a data-driven story visually.
+Make a Word Web to move from abstract ideas and numbers into concrete visual symbols.
+Remix an Infographic to practice telling the same story in diffferent ways.

 Try It Out

 How do you know if your story is working?
 Does the data you included support the narrative you are telling?
 It can be very difficult to put yourself in the shoes of your audience and try to understand what kind of story will change their worldview or move them to action.
 And you might have multiple audiences.
 Each potential audience brings different beliefs and experiences to understanding your message.
 Try out ConvinceMe to practice telling different stories to different audiences.
+Write a Data Storybook to practice writing compelling narrative arcs that are supported by the data you are working with.

 Connect with Others